Our Camp

 The Nomads

-To understand Samburu, you have to see it through the eyes of the people that have always called it home - the nomads of North Kenya.
-Our understanding of this expansive frontier is greatly enhanced by their informed perspective.
+To understand the multiple sides of Samburu, it's best to see it through the eyes of the people that have always called it home - the nomads of North Kenya.
+Our understanding of this expansive frontier is greatly enhanced by their informed perspective and insights.

 Known as the 'butterfly people' or Sampiripiri, Samburu nomads follow the rains in constant search of pasture for their livestock.
 Their understanding of the landscape and its wild life has evolved from being a part of nature, not apart from it, so peaceful coexistence with elephants and other wild creatures is a way of life.